apereo/cas/developer/Maintenance-Policy.md

 <div class="alert alert-info"><strong>Uh...Maintenance?</strong><p>
-In this context, maintenance strictly means that the release line and the target destination branch in the CAS codebase remains open to accept patches and contributions from the community and that there will be follow-up binary releases forthcoming until the designated dates.
+In this context, maintenance strictly means that the release line and the target destination branch in the CAS codebase remains open to accept patches and <strong>contributions from the community</strong> and that there will be follow-up binary releases forthcoming until the designated dates.
 </p></div>

 ## EOL Schedule